 Language of Study: Spanish

-Current student in MPA Program
+MPA Program Alumnus

 "My experience in NCCC solidified my commitment to service and laid a foundation of leadership skills on which I wanted to continue to build.
 Team Leaders are asked to lead small groups with very different personalities, motives, beliefs and abilities in situations that are often uncertain and hectic, with organizations that possess insufficient time and resources to accomplish everything that they want to.
 In short, NCCC lays the groundwork for success in a social change organization.
-The Monterey Institute builds upon that with tools, frameworks, theories, practical experience, and networking opportunities to translate those competencies into marketable skills."
+The Institute builds upon that with tools, frameworks, theories, practical experience, and networking opportunities to translate those competencies into marketable skills."

 AmeriCorps Service: AmeriCorps State and National (Alaska) 2006-2007

 Undergraduate School: UC Santa Barbara, major in Cultural Anthropology

 Current work: Development Strategist at OGRA Foundation in Kisumu, Kenya (as part of the Institute's DPMI+ immersive learning opportunity)

 "As an AmeriCorps, I found I had a passion for working in partnership with people in need, but I didn't have all of the tools necessary to help find the solutions to poverty.
 I needed to find a tool-based internationally development-focused graduate program, and MIIS was the best fit.
 Furthermore, as an Americorps, you receive an education stipend; MIIS matches that stipend, dollar-for-dollar- which didn't hurt."

 Learn more about our academic programs that can allow you to use your AmeriCorps experience to Be the Solution.